setuc/dotfiles/README.md

 - A `.pre-commit-config.yaml` is included to run `black`, `ruff` and `shellcheck`.
 Install [pre‑commit](https://pre-commit.com/) and run `pre-commit install` to enable automatic checks.
 - Oh My Posh is installed into `~/bin` and initialised from `.bashrc` using the theme in `oh-my-posh/themes/night-owl.omp.json`.

+The `wd` alias defaults to the Azure ML working directory but respects the `AML_CODE_DIR` environment variable so you can override it as needed.

 ---